FuelLabs/fuels-ts/.changeset/twenty-geckos-check.md

 "@fuel-ts/account": patch
 ---

-fix: throw proper error when user does not have enough resources to cover fee
+fix: throw proper error for not enough resources to cover fee